 There are five common nurse malpractice allegations that patients make.
-The claims include the failure to:
+Claims for malpractice in nursing include the failure to:

 When you file a malpractice claim against a nursing professional, you will likely choose one or more of these allegations to use in your case.
 It’s most common to allege that a nurse didn’t follow the appropriate standard of care.
 For example, the nurse might not have followed the right fall procedures, did not give medications in a timely manner, or failed to perform procedures he or she was intended to complete.
 If the nurse’s actions led to injury or the death of the patient, a nurse malpractice claim would be filed.